The Definition Of Bullying: A Timeless Behavior With New Tools & Technology

 This is digital citizenship in question form.
 As long as this kind of thinking is absurd, our capacity to hurt one another will be as well.
 The new thinking here, then, isn’t new at all, but rather reflects a need to return to that which is simple in the face of circumstances which seem more complex than they actually are.

-A definition of bullying in 2016?
-Being mean to people that can’t or won’t defend themselves.
-Or aggressive.
-The same as its ever been.
-In 2016, there are just more tools to make it happen, and new opportunities for more subtle and nuanced bullying.
+So what’s a simple definition for bullying?
+Intentionally causing suffering for someone else–often someone who can’t or won’t defend themselves.
+The same as it’s ever been.
+Today, there are just more tools to make it happen, and new opportunities for more subtle and nuanced bullying.
 But the behavior itself hasn’t changed.

 It’s what happens when one person fails to care for another.

-A version of this post was written by Terry Heick for Edutopia; adapted image attribution flickr user vancouverfilmschool and usarmycoropofengineerssavannahdistrict; The Definition Of Bullying In 2016
+A version of this post was written by Terry Heick for Edutopia; The Definition Of Bullying; How Bullying Is Changing